dippy2214/FNAF-Bros-Brawl/README.md

 times working together.
 As I started to drift into obsession, he calmly dragged me back to reality by reminding me that our group was not in fact making a camera, but a whole game.

-After this, I moved away from polishing my perfectly good camera, and
+After this, I moved away from polishing my already perfectly good camera, and started working with Iris on our menus and basic user functionality.
+This is the part of the process where I fixed the issue in the engine with scene transitions, while Iris was designing a button system and the main and pause menus.
+The issue actually turned out to be a simple problem while reassigning a pointer which represented the current scene, although this took me quite a while to debug as I had to understand what was happening within the engines codebase.